nizamphoenix/human-trafficking/README.md

 - isSlaveryAndPractices
 ![Image description](./images/download.png)

-There seem to be 2 trends in the number of cases registered, one from 2009 until 2016 and the other from 2016 until 2019.
+The above graph shows 2 prominent trends in the number of cases registered, one from 2009 until 2016 and the other from 2016 until 2019.
-It makes sense to analyse data with an increasing trend [2009,2016], finding factors that made the trend behave in the way it does, and likewise for the decreasing trend [2016,2019].
+It makes sense to analyse data with an increasing trend [2009,2016] and finding factors that made the trend behave the way it did, and likewise for the decreasing trend [2016,2019].
-Although [original](https://www.ctdatacollaborative.org/dataset/resource/511adcb7-b1a2-4cc7-bf2f-0960d43a49cc) data set contains records from 2002, for this analysis data from 2009 until 2019 is considered due to the trends observed as aforementioned.
+Although [original](https://www.ctdatacollaborative.org/dataset/resource/511adcb7-b1a2-4cc7-bf2f-0960d43a49cc) data set contains records from 2002, for this analysis data from 2009 until 2019 is considered due to the jutting trends observed as aforementioned.

 #### Tasks
 - [x] create separate data sets for date ranges [2009,2016] & [2016,2019]